 I'd recommend spending time in either Tokyo or Osaka to get the proper Japan big city experience.
 Kyoto is also a fantastic place to go to if you want to check out shrines, temples and other things like that.

 Depending on timing, Hiroshima is probably worth going to, if only to go to the A-bomb museum and memorial.
-If you do stay in Hiroshima, I'd recommend also going on a day trip to Miyajima island, containing one of the most famous Shinto shrines in Japan, over 10 years ago
+If you do stay in Hiroshima, I'd recommend also going on a day trip to Miyajima island, containing one of the most famous Shinto shrines in Japan, almost 11 years ago

 We have been to Japan a few times.
 We spent 2 weeks in Tokyo on one trip.
 The different Tokyo city hot-spots are worth seeing including Akihabara (electric town), Asakusa for temples, Tokyo Disney and Disney Sea, Tsjuji fish market is huge and the department stores go on forever.